 The subdivision does not propose any development.
-In the event the applicant proposes to develop the proposed sites, the applicant has provided will serve letters for public water and sewer.
+In the event the applicant proposes to develop the proposed sites, the AG-40 (Agriculture) zone allows for the use of a well for water and an individual septic system for wastewater.

 7. Any land or improvement to be dedicated to the County or other public agency is consistent with the General Plan, any applicable Specific Plan, pre-existing Special Purpose Plan, or Master Plan, and any other applicable plan adopted by the County.